-The EU’s "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay lower duties on their exports to the EU.
+The EU's "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay less or no duties on their exports to the EU.
 This gives them vital access to EU markets and contributes to their economic growth.

 As from 1 January 2014, the EU's reformed GSP set out by Regulation 978/2012 applies.
 This reformed Scheme focuses support on developing countries most in need.

 Generalised Scheme of Preferences in a nutshell